AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module9/ex4.md

 ![Platform Setup](./images/profiledtl.png)

-Search for **Platform Demo - GA Website Interactions Schema** to find the ExperienceEvent XDM.
+Search for **AEP Demo - GA Website Interactions Schema** to find the ExperienceEvent XDM.

 ![Platform Setup](./images/xdmprofileee.png)

-The **Platform Demo - GA Website Interactions Schema** looks like this and is using the Google ID (GAID) as the Primary Identifier.
+The **AEP Demo - GA Website Interactions Schema** looks like this and is using the Google ID (GAID) as the Primary Identifier.

 ![Platform Setup](./images/eedtl.png)